grz0zrg/tinycelfgraphics/README.md

 The rules was to be able to output & view graphics data, it also should be able to quit properly using Ctrl+C (SIGINT)

-All of them compile down to less than 512 bytes with some less than 256 bytes and two (32 bits only) less than 128 bytes (85 bytes !)
+All of them compile down to less than 512 bytes, some are less than 256 bytes and two (32 bits only) less than 128 bytes (80 bytes !)

-There is only one 100% assembly framebuffer program to show how all of this compete against pure assembly and 'compliant' ELF [credits](https://www.muppetlabs.com/~breadbox/software/tiny/return42.html)
+There is only one 100% assembly framebuffer program to show how all of this compete against 'compliant' ELF [credits](https://www.muppetlabs.com/~breadbox/software/tiny/return42.html)

 It borrow several tricks from several sources mainly coming from the [Demoscene](https://en.wikipedia.org/wiki/Demoscene)

-All pure C programs work in either 64 bits or 32 bits (must append `-m32` to GCC flags), 32 bits programs may be bigger or smaller.
+All 100% C programs work in either 64 bits or 32 bits (must append `-m32` to GCC flags), 32 bits vs 64 bits binary size depends on the method but 32 bits is generally smaller.

-This was used for [my procedural graphics 128b/256b intro](https://www.pouet.net/groups.php?which=15005) although some are pure assembly.
+This was used for [my procedural graphics 128b/256b intro](https://www.pouet.net/groups.php?which=15005) although some are 100% assembly.

-The best method for anything real-time is probably the "Framebuffer with custom ELF headers" (generated binary size is the same as pure assembly, it also allow full controls over the ELF header and other ASM parts)
+The best method for anything real-time is probably the "Framebuffer with custom ELF headers", the binary size is the same as the assembly version, it also allow full controls over the ELF header and ASM parts.

 A good and up to date source for sizecoding on Linux (also show how to output sounds and more): [http://www.sizecoding.org/wiki/Linux](http://www.sizecoding.org/wiki/Linux)